Create an Ancient Stone Text Effect Inspired by The Elder Scrolls V: SKYRIM Game in Photoshop

 Here is a preview of the final effect I have for this tutorial: (click to enlarge)

 You can download the PSD File for this tutorial via the VIP Members Area for only $6.95/Month (or less)!
-You will not only get this PSD File, but also 70+ other PSD Files + Extra Goodies + Exclusive Photoshop tutorials there.
-Signup now and get exclusive :) Find out more about the VIP Members Areas
+You will not only get this PSD File, but also 200+ other PSD Files + Extra Goodies + Exclusive Photoshop tutorials there.
+Signup now and get exclusive!

 OK Let’s get started!